BIGWALDOR/e-portfolio/README.md

 # E-portfolio built with Astro

-This project showcases my previous work through a personal E-portfolio built with Astro, a modern static site builder that leverages React and Markdown for flexible and performant web development.
+This project showcases my previous work through a personal E-portfolio built with Astro, a modern static site builder that leverages Markdown and the power of the web platform for flexible and performant web development.

 ## Features